satyaki-mallick/Song_Energy_Levels/README.md

 * and here, [ISMIR -> University of Jyvaskyla](https://www.jyu.fi/hytk/fi/laitokset/mutku/en/research/projects2/past-projects/coe/materials/emotion/soundtracks/Index)

-## Progress
-So far I have a CNN model which is applied on the mel spectrograms of 360 songs from the Jyvaskyla dataset.
-The model performs poorly (53%) accuracy at the moment and requires improvement.

-## Things tried so far
+## Things attempted so far
-* I have tried using 1D CNN and 2D CNN on the mel-spectrogram (1D CNN by reducing one of the dimensions of the spectrogram) with no significant result.
+* Using 1D CNN and 2D CNN on the mel-spectrogram (1D CNN by reducing one of the dimensions of the spectrogram) with no significant result.
-* Trying out only dense layer based models
+* Only dense layer based models
-* Trying out only binary classification to classify happy songs against sad songs.
+* Only binary classification to classify happy songs against sad songs.
-* Trying out MFCC based model

 ## Outlook
 * Using Temporal CNN
-* Trying other different other kind of spectrograms to see if they give significant results
+* Other kind of spectrograms to see if they give significant results
-* Trying out datasets other that the Jyvaskyla dataset
+* Using out datasets other that the Jyvaskyla dataset
-* Trying out LSTMs
+* Using out LSTMs
-* Trying out Emotion AI models
+* Using out Emotion AI models